With summer coming to an end in Muskogee, now is an ideal time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Choose a temperate day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can run your equipment once you’ve cleaned it.
+Pick a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can test the unit once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money